-We outline here an approach, originated by Buchholz, which covers all stable particle--like structures appearing in quantum field theory at asymptotic times.
+We outline here an approach, originated by Buchholz, which covers all stable particle-like structures appearing in quantum field theory at asymptotic times.
 It is based on Dirac's idea of improper particle states with sharp energy and momentum.
-In the standard (rigged Hilbert space) approach to giving mathematical meaning to these quantities one regards them as vector--valued distributions, whereby one tacitly assumes that the improper states can coherently be superimposed so as to yield normalizable states.
+In the standard (rigged Hilbert space) approach to giving mathematical meaning to these quantities one regards them as vector-valued distributions, whereby one tacitly assumes that the improper states can coherently be superimposed so as to yield normalizable states.
 This assumption is valid in the case of Wigner particles but fails in the case of infraparticles.
 A more adequate method of converting the improper states into normalizable ones is based on the idea of acting on them with suitable localizing operators.
 In the case of quantum mechanics, one could take as a localizing operator any sufficiently rapidly decreasing function of the position operator.
 It would map the improper ``plane wave states'' of sharp momentum into finitely localized states which thereby become normalizable.
 In quantum mechanics, these two approaches can be shown to be mathematically equivalent.
 The situation is different, however, in quantum field theory.

 In quantum field theory, the appropriate localizing operators $L$ are of the form (\ref{localizingoperator}).
-They constitute a (non--closed) left ideal $\Ls$ in the C*--algebra $\As$ generated by all local operators.
-Improper particle states of sharp energy--momentum $p$ can then be defined as linear maps $| \, \cdot \, \rangle_p : \Ls \rightarrow \Hs$ satisfying\footnote{It is instructive to (formally) replace here $L$ by the identity operator, making it clear that this relation indeed defines improper states of sharp energy--momentum}
+They constitute a (non-closed) left ideal $\Ls$ in the C*-algebra $\As$ generated by all local operators.
+Improper particle states of sharp energy-momentum $p$ can then be defined as linear maps $| \, \cdot \, \rangle_p : \Ls \rightarrow \Hs$ satisfying\footnote{It is instructive to (formally) replace here $L$ by the identity operator, making it clear that this relation indeed defines improper states of sharp energy-momentum.}

-In theories of massive particles one can always find localizing operators $L \in \Ls$ such that their images $ | L \rangle_p \in \Hs$ are states with a sharp mass.
+In theories of massive particles, one can always find localizing operators $L \in \Ls$ such that their images $ | L \rangle_p \in \Hs$ are states with a sharp mass.
 This is the situation covered in Wigner's approach.
 In theories with long range forces there are, in general, no such operators, however, since the process of localization inevitably leads to the production of low energy massless particles.
 Yet improper states of sharp momentum still exist in this situation, thereby leading to a meaningful generalization of Wigner's particle concept.